peterdgreat/react-movam/README.md

 ## Login Data
-The User Data is passed to the user details page.
+This is a simple demo of how to pass data from one page to another.
 ## Live demo
 [Login-data](https://login-detail-react.netlify.app/)